thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-prerequisites.md

 {: id="disable-selinux"}
 ## Disable SELinux
-ThoughtSpot does not support policies taht enforce SELinux.
+ThoughtSpot does not support policies that enforce SELinux.
 We recommend that you disable SELinux, or run it in permissive mode.